Graduate coursework (24 hours), Master of Health Sciences

 Duke University School of Medicine, Durham, NC

-University of North Carolina, Charlotte, NC
+University of North Carolina at Charlotte, Charlotte, NC